 A cheaper entry-level model

-While the XPS 13 is absolutely worth the price of admission, we would be lying if we said we didn’t want a cheaper model.
-Now, we wouldn’t necessarily recommend the 4GB of RAM found in the base 2017 Dell XPS 13, but it’s a nice option for someone who doesn’t have a ton of cash lying around and doesn’t necessarily need cutting-edge performance.
-Perhaps Dell could release an entry model featuring a Core i3 CPU under $1,000?
+The Dell XPS 13 is definitely worth the price of admission, but we’d be lying if we said we didn’t want to see the cheaper, Core i3 model make a return.
+Now, sure, it’s hard to recommend the 4GB of RAM found in the base 2017 Dell XPS 13, but it’s a nice option for anyone that doesn’t have a lot of money lying around and doesn’t really need cutting-edge performance.
+Maybe Dell could release a starter XPS 13 2019 for under $1,000?

 - Check out our list of the best 13-inch laptops.